bachngo2000/SimpleToDo_Kotlin/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+    After finishing the last video tutorial, I had an issue running the app because it kept crashing.
+I talked to Reach Vann, and he was able to figure out a solution to my problem, which was that the minimum required SDK version to run was 26, but I had it as 21.

 ## License